hossein1376/arena/README.md

 dispensed on demand.
 When a block is fully allocated, a new block is created and linked.
 The eventual `arena_free` call will release all resources in one go.

-To minimize internal fragmentation, **8‑byte alignment is applied only when the padding waste is strictly less than the requested allocation size**.
-Small objects (1–7 bytes) are packed tightly; larger objects are always 8‑byte aligned.

 ## Overall Design

 - **Linked-list arena** – maintains a linked-list of arenas.